Bom Jesus (ship): Elephant ivory

 Because of how well the shipwreck and its contents were preserved, archaeologists and geneticists on-site were able to successfully sequence DNA from 71 percent of the 105 different elephant tusks on board using mitochondrial and nuclear DNA analysis.
-Using isotope analysis, as well as studying the relative sizes and densities of the tusks, archaeologists concluded that these ivory samples likely originated from West African forests and savanna elephants, corroborating with the locations of Portuguese Ivory trading posts in Africa during this time.
+Using isotope analysis, as well as studying the relative sizes and densities of the tusks, archaeologists concluded that these ivory samples likely originated from West African forests and savanna elephants, aligning with the locations of Portuguese ivory trading posts in Africa during this time.
 These genetic results also indicate that the ivory aboard the Bom Jesus originated from around 17 different "herds" of elephants in this region.
 As Portugal rose to prominence as a world trading power during this time, they would follow suit of other European powers and pay for Asian commodities with African ivory.
 The establishment of a Portuguese fort at the mouth of the Dahomey Gap in Benin in 1482 suggest that ivory hunted in this region was sent to the islands of Cape Verde and São Tomé to be processed before being shipped to Lisbon, where it would embark on its journey to Asian markets.